bhosalems/PathDiff/README.md

 python computer_metrics.py
 ```

+## Ethical Statement

+This model is provided for **research and educational purposes only**.
+It is **not** designed, tested, or validated for clinical or diagnostic use. **Under no circumstances** should it be used to make medical decisions or inform patient care.

 ### 🤝 Acknowledgements

 We thanks authors of [PathLDM](https://github.com/cvlab-stonybrook/PathLDM), [ControlNet](https://github.com/lllyasviel/ControlNet) and [DeepCMorph](https://github.com/aiff22/DeepCMorph) for release of their code.
 We also thank authors of datasets we used in this work.

 ### 📑 Citation

 ```bibtex
 @inproceedings{bhosale2025pathdiff,